So, what are some good ones?

 - Click on the image to check them out on Amazon.

-- You can even get some of them for FREE on Audible.
+- You can even get FREE Japanese Audiobooks on Audible.

 So, let’s take a look.

 1. Everyday Japanese for Beginners – 400 Actions & Activities

 What it’s about: If you want to talk about daily life in Japanese, then this is one of the Japanese language audiobooks for you.
 As the title says, you learn 400 phrase related to=daily life.
 Waking up.
 Showering.
 Eating.
 From morning to night.

 Why it’s good: You want to talk about real, practical things in Japanese, right?
 Then, this will do you good.